A Heart for Nursing, A Passion for Students: Dr. Angela Oigbokie’s Lasting Impact at LCON

 In addition to her teaching, Dr. Oigbokie continues to expand her impact through scholarship and research.
 Her research interests include helping first-semester nursing students successfully navigate the challenges of nursing school and exploring how nutrition education can improve health outcomes in rural, food-insecure communities and food deserts.
 Her commitment to advancing nursing knowledge reflects her passion for addressing both educational and community health disparities.

 Dr. Jill Dapremont recently recognized Dr. Oigbokie for her outstanding contributions to scholarship, teaching, leadership, and community engagement.
 Since becoming a full-time faculty member, Dr. Oigbokie has remained highly active in professional development and academic service.
-In 2025, she delivered two refereed podium presentations at professional nursing conferences and currently serves as a co-author on a developing scholarly manuscript.
+In 2025, she delivered a refereed podium presentation and presented a poster at a professional nursing conference.
+She is currently a co-author of an upcoming scholarly manuscript, a co-developer of a community health improvement initiative, and a co-author and co-editor for the second edition of a textbook on Women's Health in Primary Care.

 Her mentorship also extends beyond the classroom.
 Dr. Oigbokie has worked closely with graduate students, including serving as a content expert for a Master of Public Health capstone project focused on the impact of social determinants of health on Polycystic Ovary Syndrome (PCOS).

-A dedicated servant leader, Dr. Oigbokie has held vice-presidential leadership roles within Sigma Beta Theta at-Large for the University of Memphis from 2021–2023 and 2023–2025.
+A dedicated servant leader, Dr. Oigbokie has held vice-presidential leadership roles within Sigma Beta Theta at-Large for the University of Memphis from 2021–2023 and 2023–2026.
+In 2025, she was nominated and inducted into the Omicron Delta Kappa, the National Leadership Honor Society.
 She has also contributed to student scholarship initiatives through her involvement with the UofM Annual Student Research Forum and as a faculty judge for the LCON Scholarly & Academic Achievement Showcase.

-Beyond the university, Dr. Oigbokie remains committed to improving community health outcomes through outreach initiatives such as the Community Outreach Men’s Health Fair at Pilgrim Rest Baptist Church, where she provides health screenings including blood pressure, cholesterol, and diabetes assessments.
+Outside of her university work, Dr. Oigbokie is dedicated to improving health outcomes in the community through outreach initiatives.
+One such effort is the Community Outreach Men’s Health Fair held at Pilgrim Rest Baptist Church, where she offered health screenings for blood pressure, cholesterol, and diabetes.

 Her educational journey reflects the same commitment to lifelong learning that she encourages in her students.
 Dr. Oigbokie earned her Bachelor of Science in Nursing from Union University, a Master of Science in Nursing and Master of Business Administration in Health Care Management from University of Phoenix, and a Doctor of Nursing Practice from Delta State University.